MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 ### User Provided Keys and Certificates

 User provided keys and certificates to be managed by BDC KMS, commonly known as BYOK.
-This feature will provided in a future release.

 ### External Providers

 External key solutions compatible with BDC KMS for external delegation.
-This feature will provided in a future release.
+This isn't supported at this time.

 ## Encryption at Rest on SQL Server Big Data Clusters CU8